PAPERZILLA

 You want an AI agent to brief you on the latest work in a field, but you do not want it to perform broad, unreliable searches from scratch.

 Use Paperzilla as the retrieval and ranking layer.
-The agent connects through MCP, CLI, API, or RSS/Atom; lists your projects; inspects feed items; fetches paper details; retrieves full-text markdown; and generates a recurring brief focused only on papers that matter.
+The agent connects through MCP, CLI, API, or RSS/Atom; lists your projects; inspects feed items; fetches paper details and markdown when available; and generates a recurring brief focused only on research updates that matter.

-Paperzilla scopes the literature.
+Paperzilla scopes the research context.
 Your agent turns it into decisions.

 Key features